 First Year Interest Groups

 First Year Interest Groups (FIGs) offer freshmen a unique learning community their first quarter on campus.
-A group of 25 students enroll in three classes together – two larger general education courses and one small seminar.
-By connecting students with professors and campus resources, FIGs helps students feel more confident and supported in their first quarter.
-It is also a great way to make friends, enroll in popular courses and meet some of the best instructors!
+In the FIG program, a group of 25 students enroll in three classes together – two larger general education courses and one small seminar.
+By connecting students with professors, campus resources and other freshmen, FIGs helps students feel more confident and supported in their first quarter.
+FIGs are a great way to make friends, enroll in popular courses and meet some of the best instructors!
+Participating in the FIG program allows you to register early for FIG courses.
+Learn more at the FIG website.

 WOOT!
 Western Outdoor Orientation Trips